Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: Preliminaries

-\begin{enumerate} \item firstly, \emph{cyclic} games, where the interaction between the agents forms a cycle, where each agent interacts only with the previous neighbor.
-We observe that in such a cyclic game the indegree and outdegree of each vertex is one. \item Secondly, a more general class of graphical games, where each player's payoffs depend on up to one other player, i.e. the indegree of each vertex is at most one.
-For a vertex $i \in V$, we will then denote the predecessor vertex by $\hat{i}$.
-For cyclic games we have $\hat{i} \mod N=i-1 \mod N$. \end{enumerate}
+\begin{enumerate} \item First, \emph{cyclic} games, where the interaction between the players forms a cycle, where each player interacts only with the previous neighbor.
+We observe that in such a cyclic game the indegree and outdegree of each vertex is one.
+For simplicity, we label the nodes of such $N$-player games by natural numbers $i=0,1,\dots,N$ and use the convention that node $i$ is the successor to node $i-1$, and that node $0$ is identified with node $N$. \item Second, a more general class of graphical games, where each player's payoffs depend on at most one other player (i.e., the indegree of each vertex is at most one).
+For a vertex $i \in \mathcal{V}$, we denote the predecessor vertex by $\hat{i}$, if it exists.
+For cyclic games we have $\hat{i}=i-1$. \end{enumerate}

-Below, we state and prove a simple lemma, which characterizes the one-predecessor assumption in terms of graph topology (c.f.
-Figure~\ref{graphfigure}).
+Below, we state and prove a simple lemma that characterizes the one-predecessor assumption in terms of graph topology and clarifies the relation between cyclic and indegree-one graphs (cf. Figure~\ref{graphfigure}).

-\begin{lemma} Let $(V,E)$ be a weakly connected, simple, directed graph.
-If the indegree of each vertex is at most one, then, the graph can have up to one cycle.
-If the graph has no cycle, then it has to have at most one \emph{root} vertex, i.e. a vertex of indegree zero, such that all other vertices are connected to it by a unique, directed path. \end{lemma}
+\begin{lemma} Let $(\mathcal{V},\mathcal{E})$ be a weakly connected, simple, directed graph.
+If the indegree of each vertex is at most one, then the graph can have at most one cycle.
+If the graph has no cycle, then it has at most one root vertex (i.e., a vertex of indegree zero), such that all other vertices are connected to it by a unique directed path. \end{lemma}